opendatasoft/semantic-bot/README.md

 # LOV (Linked Open Vocabularies)
 LOV is a ontology search engine.
 [This API](http://lov.okfn.org/dataset/lov/api) is used by the chatbot to find candidate ontologies for opendatasoft datasets.

-# NTLK (Natural Language ToolKit)
+# NLTK (Natural Language ToolKit)
-This chatbot use NTLK to perform natural language processing:
+This chatbot use NLTK to perform natural language processing:

 ## Lemmatization
 Lemmatization is a process of removing and replacing word suffixes to arrive at a common root form of the word.